 What Is Modern Farmhouse Style?

 Modern farmhouse style evokes feelings of warmth and comfort.
 It's traditional without being fussy, classic without being like a museum, and comfortable in a way that makes you want to put your feet up and stay a while.
 While classic farmhouse style evokes homesteads with plenty of vintage furnishings and traditional fabrics, modern farmhouse style is a bit less rustic and adds more contemporary touches like a neutral color scheme and smooth lines.
 Modern farmhouse is all about mixing comfortable furniture with salvaged materials like reclaimed wood.
 Antiques are right at home in modern farmhouse interiors, but none that are too delicate to touch.
 Everything is tactile and tangible.
 Most of all, modern farmhouse style is cozy without being cluttered.

-Classic farmhouse is similar to country style, however, while country tends to lean a little towards kitschy, farmhouse retains a certain level of sophistication.
+Modern farmhouse is similar to country style; however, while country tends to lean a little towards kitschy, farmhouse retains a certain level of sophistication.
 Country relies heavily on accessories while farmhouse keeps them to a minimum.

 In every modern farmhouse home, you'll find a combination of some of the below elements.

 - Reclaimed wood